G-CN15ZEDBMM

 Our high quality Cacao is direct from seed to block.
 We are a small family working to bring you the best and high quality Cacao.

-Amada Selva has a base in Europe.
+Amada Selva has a base in Switzerland.

-If you want big cacao order please write me:
+If you want big cacao order, please write me:

 rosyjs@gmail.com